-LONI DING, Executive Director of CET, is a veteran independent filmmaker, television producer and university instructor with nearly 30 years experience creating programming which appeals to a broad viewing audience.
+LONI DING was a veteran independent filmmaker, television producer and university instructor for over 30 years, creating programming which appeals to a broad viewing audience.

 Ding's achievements in media have been recognized by more than 15 career awards and fellowships including the Rockefeller Foundation Film/Video Fellowship (1994); a Guggenheim Fellowship (1982); the American Film Institute Director's Fellowship (1983); and the Asian CineVision Annual Filmmaker's Award (1988).

 Ding also has a long history of advocacy and public service.
 Experienced in grassroots community organizing and policy analysis, Ding has been a prime mover and co-founder of several local and national media and arts organizations, as well as a policy advocate and spokesperson for more democratic, public interest art and media resources.
 Her pioneering efforts effectively helped launch the Neighborhood Arts Program of the San Francisco Art Commission, and she played leading roles in establishing the National Asian American Telecommunications Association (NAATA), the Independent Television Service (ITVS), and San Francisco PBS station KQED's Open Studio.
-Currently she is Co-President of the national board of the New York-based Association of Independent Video and Filmmakers (AIVF), to which she has been elected eight times by her peers.
-(See Resources for links to these organizations).
+She also served as Co-President of the national board of the New York-based Association of Independent Video and Filmmakers (AIVF), to which she was elected eight times by her peers.

 WRITINGS AND INTERVIEWS